tchalvak/threadhack/README.markdown

 This site structure is also useful as a template.

-We have now moved to a wordpress site, see here: https://github.com/BitLucid/bitlucid
+There is also a wordpress equivalent of this site, see here: https://github.com/BitLucid/bitlucid